openstack/devstack-plugin-ceph/README.md

     ```enable_plugin devstack-plugin-ceph git://git.openstack.org/openstack/devstack-plugin-ceph```

-  _Note: Ceph can be disabled as the storage backend for a service with the
+* Ceph is setup as the default storage backend for Cinder, Cinder Backup,
+  Glance and Nova services.
+To disable Ceph disable as the storage backend
-  following setting in the ```localrc``` file,_
+  for a service use the following setting in the ```localrc``` file,

     ```
     ENABLE_CEPH_$SERVICE=False
     ```

-  _where $SERVICE can be CINDER, C_BAK, GLANCE, or NOVA corresponding to
+  where $SERVICE can be CINDER, C_BAK, GLANCE or NOVA corresponding to
-  Cinder, Cinder Backup, Glance, and Nova services respectively._
+  Cinder, Cinder Backup, Glance, and Nova services respectively.

+* Ceph can be enabled as the storage backend for Manila with the following
+  setting  in the ```localrc``` file,

+    ```
+    ENABLE_CEPH_MANILA=True
+    ```

+  Make sure that the manila plugin is enabled before devstack-plugin-ceph in
+  the ```localrc``` file.

 * Then run ```stack.sh``` and wait for the _magic_ to happen :)